ory/hydra/sdk/java/hydra-client-resttemplate/docs/AdminApi.md

 # **revokeAuthenticationSession**
 > revokeAuthenticationSession(user)

-Invalidates a user&#39;s authentication session
+Invalidates all login sessions of a certain user

 This endpoint invalidates a user&#39;s authentication session.
 After revoking the authentication session, the user has to re-authenticate at ORY Hydra.
 This endpoint does not invalidate any tokens.